Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Please assign the query protein here.
 The format is
                             $GENOME_NAME_OF_GFF:$START_POINT:$END_POINT:$STRAND.
                             If multiple proteins need to be assigned, please use spaces to separate them.
-For example,
+For an example, Staphylococcus_aureus_HG003:345:456:+
-                            Staphylococcus_aureus_HG003:345:456:+
                             Staphylococcus_aureus_HG003:2000:3211:-.
 For computing
                             all protein, just type "all".
 Default is all.